peterbourgon/ff/README.md

 ## Priority

-Command-line args have the highest priority, because they're explicitly given to each running instance of a program by the user.
+Command-line args have the highest priority, because they're explicitly provided to the program by the user.
 Think of command-line args as the "user" configuration.

-Environment variables have the next-highest priority, because they reflect configuration set in the runtime context.
+Environment variables have the next-highest priority, because they represent configuration in the runtime environment.
 Think of env vars as the "session" configuration.

 Config files have the lowest priority, because they represent config that's